-METALS-Copper edges back from 11-week peak as dollar firms
+METALS-Copper edges down from 11-week peak after U.S. data

 By Jan Harvey

-LONDON, June 26 Copper edged lower on Monday as the dollar firmed, but the industrial metal held near the previous session's 11-week high as expectations for upbeat Chinese demand and concern over mine supply lent support.
+LONDON, June 26 (Reuters) - Copper eased on Monday after U.S. durable goods data missed forecasts, though expectations for upbeat Chinese demand and concerns over mine supply kept the metal underpinned near Friday's 11-week high.

-Other base metals largely rose, with lead reaching its highest in nearly eight weeks and zinc holding near Friday's 11-week peak as on-warrant London Metal Exchange stocks -- metal not earmarked for delivery and therefore available to the market -- fell to their lowest in nearly a decade.
+Among other base metals, lead reached its highest in nearly eight weeks and zinc moved back towards Friday's 11-week peak as on-warrant London Metal Exchange stocks -- metal not earmarked for delivery and therefore available to the market -- hit their lowest in nearly a decade.

-A seasonal rise in electricity usage is likely to buttress Chinese appetite for copper in the second half of the year, Argonaut Securities said in a report.
-China's tenders for state grid projects picked up in May to more than eight from about two a month in April and March.

-* LME COPPER: London Metal Exchange copper was at $5,795 a tonne in official midday trading, down 0.1 percent, after a 1 percent gain in the previous session.
-LME copper touched its highest since April 7 on Friday at $5,854.50.
+* LME COPPER: London Metal Exchange copper closed at $5,794 a tonne, down 0.1 percent after a 1 percent gain in the previous session.

-* FINANCIAL MARKETS: The dollar rose 0.1 percent against the euro, though gains were muted ahead of a week packed with speeches from the U.S. Federal Reserve and other central banks.
+* DURABLE GOODS: New orders for key U.S.-made capital goods fell unexpectedly in May and shipments also declined, suggesting a loss of momentum in the manufacturing sector halfway through the second quarter.

 * COPPER STOCKS: Copper inventories in London Metal Exchange warehouses MCU-STOCKS fell another 4,025 tonnes on Friday, exchange data showed, and are now down nearly 100,000 tonnes, or 28 percent, from their early May peak.